Xingyu96/Interactive-Lab-Hub/Lab 3/README.md

 https://www.youtube.com/watch?v=xnpNCmWf0q8

-\*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\* It was an easy script to act out so we did not have too much trouble doing that.
+\*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+It was an easy script to act out so we did not have too much trouble doing that.
 However what surprised me was that the speech seemed a bit robotic even as I said the list of to-dos out lout.
 I feel like in natural conversation we would not be listing a list of activities out so methodically.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+We noted that reading out the original draft seemed a bit robotic, but after hearing the actual Text to Speech read it out, the result was not natural at all.
+We realized that we had to make the commands and responses succinct enough and the vocabulary easy enough to understand.

+We adjusted the dialogue accordingly.
+We thought that the keyword we chose, "Good Morning," would be a decent choice for the Pi to recognize.
+We made the response of the Pi something easy to understand:
+- "Good morning" (to confirm receipt of the command)
+- "Here are your tasks today: ... " (to indicate the system will start listing the tasks off)
+- "Have a nice day" (To conclude the broadcast)

 # Lab 3 Part 2